Installation

 , then its KMI is 5.10-android12-9

-; theoretically, it can boot up normally with other KMI kernels.
+.
+Theoretically, it can boot up normally with other KMI kernels.

 TIP

-Note that the SubLevel in the kernel version is not part of the KMI!
-That means that 5.10.101-android12-9-g30979850fc20
+Note that the SubLevel in the kernel version isn't part of the KMI!
+This means that 5.10.101-android12-9-g30979850fc20

 has the same KMI as 5.10.137-android12-9-g30979850fc20